 Latest Blog Posts

-- Tamoxifen for Premenopausal Breast Cancer Q&A
+- Continuing 5 Years on Tamoxifen after Breast Cancer

 The drug Tamoxifen is taken to prevent and cure breast cancer.
 The medicine can be prescribed to both men and women.
 This drug is taken for the prevention within people, who are predisposed to the disease.